RandolphKahle/doit-notes/aws-ebs.md

 | **sc1** | Low cost for file server | 500G to 16T | 250 |
 | **Standard**| Previous generation.
 Seldom used data | 1G to 1T | 40 to 200 |

+## Tasks

+### Move an EC2 instance
+To move an EC2 instance to another availability zone:
+* Create a snapshot of the boot disk
+* Create a private image (AMI) from the snapshot
+* Create a new EC2 instance

+If you need to move to a different region, you must first move the AMI to the destination region.
+Once moved, create a new EC2 instance.